daq-tools/kotori/doc/source/applications/hiveeyes.rst

 .. raw:: html

-    <iframe src="https://swarm.hiveeyes.org/grafana/dashboard-solo/db/1-prototype-wip-amo?panelId=5&fullscreen&from=1461013134375&to=1463588387784" width="800" height="400" frameborder="0"></iframe>
+    <iframe src="https://swarm.hiveeyes.org/grafana/dashboard-solo/db/hiveeyes-labs-wedding?panelId=5&from=20160418T200000&to=20160518T160000" width="800" height="425" frameborder="0"></iframe>

 .. container:: width-800

-    Let's look at the data.
+    Let's have a look at the data.
 During the cold period at the end of April the beehive loses absolute weight because the bees have to live on their reserves.
 In contrast, the following two weeks were amazingly warm in May, so the worker bees are getting extremely busy.